mrakgr/The-Spiral-Language/readme.md

             else inl ~x = x in (join unbox x (fun (k,v) => pickle (union_tag x) state . pickle v state)) : ()
 ```

 The main novelty here would be the `union_tag` function.
-When passed in an union, it extracts it tag.
+When passed in a union, it extracts it tag.
 If the union is statically known at compile time, then that tag is a constant.
 This will be the case here since `x` unboxed in scope.

 ```
 inl rec unpickle forall t. (i', s as state) : t =